Leonardo1903/QuikNote/README.md

 ## Key Learnings
 - Setup and Usage of Appwrite for Auth and Storage
-- Usage of dnd-kit for drag and drop features
+- Usage of Framer Motion for drag and drop features

 ## Run Locally